MadLadSquad/MadLadSquadSite/README.md

 - [UntitledVulkanGameEngine](https://github.com/MadLadSquad/UntitledVulkanGameEngine) - A cross-platform general use, Vulkan game engine
 - [UVKShaderCompiler](https://github.com/MadLadSquad/UVKShaderCompiler) - A shader compiler for the UntitledVulkanGameEngine
 - [MadLadSquadBot](https://github.com/MadLadSquad/MadLadSquadBot) - Our general purpose Discord bot
-- [Project Spoon](https://github.com/MadLadSquad/ProjectSpoon) - A high stakes 2D battle royale multiplayer party game, not yet developed
 - [UntitledLinuxGameManager](https://github.com/MadLadSquad/UntitledLinuxGameManager) - A manager for containerized game systems using LXC and LXD
 - [UntitledShapeRotator](https://github.com/MadLadSquad/UntitledShapeRotator) - A small game to showcase what the UntitledVulkanGameEngine is capable of, will be developed at Alpha 1.0 of the engine
-- [UVKExampleProject](https://github.com/MadLadSquad/UVKExampleProject) - An example project and game for the UntitledVulkanGameEngine
-- [UntitledType](https://github.com/MadLadSquad/UntitledType) - A collection of typing minigames for the desktop, to be developed
-- [UVKSpaceInvaders](https://github.com/MadLadSquad/UVKSpaceInvaders) - A space invaders clone in the UntitledVulkanGameEngine, to be developed
 - [UVKBuildTool](https://github.com/MadLadSquad/UVKBuildTool) - A build file generator for the UntitledVulkanGameEngine and UntitledImGuiFramework

 ### UntitledDesktopEnvironment and related
 - [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) - A minimal destkop application development framework for C++, made for our desktop environment(UntitledDesktopEnvironment/UDE)
-- [UntitledTextEditor](https://github.com/MadLadSquad/UntitledTextEditor) - UDE graphical text editor
+- [UntitledTextEditor](https://github.com/MadLadSquad/UntitledTextEditor) - UDE graphical text editor, to be developed
-- [UntitledProductivityManager](https://github.com/MadLadSquad/UntitledProductivityManager) - An all in one productivity application, to be developed
-- [ImTTY](https://github.com/MadLadSquad/ImTTY) - A terminal emulator widget for dear imgui
+- [ImTTY](https://github.com/MadLadSquad/ImTTY) - A terminal emulator widget for dear imgui, to be developed
-- [UntitledTerminalEmulatorBackend](https://github.com/MadLadSquad/UTEBackend) - A cross-platform terminal emulator backend library for the UntitledTerminalEmulator, Windows not supported as of now
+- [UntitledTerminalEmulatorBackend](https://github.com/MadLadSquad/UTEBackend) - A cross-platform terminal emulator backend library for the UntitledTerminalEmulator, Windows not supported as of now, to be developed
-- [UntitledEscapeParser](https://github.com/MadLadSquad/UntitledEscapeParser) - A library that parses strings containing unix escape sequences
+- [UntitledEscapeParser](https://github.com/MadLadSquad/UntitledEscapeParser) - A library that parses strings containing unix escape sequences, to be developed
+- [UntitledDETheme](https://github.com/MadLadSquad/UntitledDETheme) - A theming library for UDE, to be developed
 - [UntitledDEThemeGenerator](https://github.com/MadLadSquad/UntitledDEThemeGenerator) - A graphical theme creator for UDE, to be developed
 - [UntitledFileManager](https://github.com/MadLadSquad/UntitledFileManager) - A file manager for UDE, to be developed
 - [UntitledDESessionManager](https://github.com/MadLadSquad/UntitledDESessionManager) - A session manager for UDE, to be developed
 - [UntitledDESessionLogout](https://github.com/MadLadSquad/UntitledDESessionLogout) - A session logout utility for UDE
 - [UntitledDEPowerManager](https://github.com/MadLadSquad/UntitledDEPowerManager) - A power manager for UDE, to be developed
 - [UntitledDEWallpaperManager](https://github.com/MadLadSquad/UntitledDEWallpaperManager) - A wallpaper manager for UDE, to be developed
-- [UntitledTaskManager](https://github.com/MadLadSquad/UntitledTaskManager) - A cross-platform task management application, to be developed
-- [UntitledWindowManager](https://github.com/MadLadSquad/UntitledWindowManager) - A window manager for UDE, to be developed
-- [UntitledWidgets](https://github.com/MadLadSquad/UntitledWidgets) - A cross-DE widget library, to be developed
 - [UntitledDESettings](https://github.com/MadLadSquad/UntitledDESettings) - A settings manager for UDE, to be developed
 - [UntitledCalculator](https://github.com/MadLadSquad/UntitledCalculator) - A cross-platform calculator application, to be developed
-- [UntitledCoreWidgets](https://github.com/MadLadSquad/UntitledCoreWidgets) - A collection of useful widgets that are widely used, to be developed
-- [UntitledImageViewer](https://github.com/MadLadSquad/UntitledImageViewer) - A minimal cross-platform image viewer
+- [UntitledImageViewer](https://github.com/MadLadSquad/UntitledImageViewer) - A minimal cross-platform image viewer, to be developed
-- [UntitledDEWelcome](https://github.com/MadLadSquad/UntitledDEWelcome) - A help and welcome screen applicatino for UDE
+- [UntitledDEWelcome](https://github.com/MadLadSquad/UntitledDEWelcome) - A help and welcome screen applicatino for UDE, to be developed
-- [UntitledImGuiTextUtils](https://github.com/MadLadSquad/UntitledImGuiTextUtils) - ImGui Text rendering utility functions such as rendering underlined, bold or italic text
+- [UntitledImGuiTextUtils](https://github.com/MadLadSquad/UntitledImGuiTextUtils) - ImGui Text rendering utility functions such as rendering underlined, bold or italic text, to be developed
-- [UntitledNotify](https://github.com/MadLadSquad/UntitledNotify) - Cross-platform OS notification library
+- [UntitledNotify](https://github.com/MadLadSquad/UntitledNotify) - Cross-platform OS notification library, to be developed
-- [UntitledPackageSchemeGenerator](https://github.com/MadLadSquad/UntitledPackageSchemeGenerator) - A generator for build and distribution formats such as debs, winget manifests, rpms, ebuilds, etc.
+- [UntitledPackageSchemeGenerator](https://github.com/MadLadSquad/UntitledPackageSchemeGenerator) - A generator for build and distribution formats such as debs, winget manifests, rpms, ebuilds, etc. to be developed
-- [UntitledImGuiMDViewerWidget](https://github.com/MadLadSquad/UntitledImGuiMDViewerWidget) - A Markdown viewer/renderer widget for dear imgui
-- [UntitledMarkdownParser](https://github.com/MadLadSquad/UntitledMarkdownParser) - A parser for Markdown
-- [UntitledDesktopCompat](https://github.com/MadLadSquad/UntitledDesktopCompat) - A bunch of compatibility utilities for multidirectional conversion between KDE, Gnome and UDE formats
+- [UntitledDesktopCompat](https://github.com/MadLadSquad/UntitledDesktopCompat) - A bunch of compatibility utilities for multidirectional conversion between KDE, Gnome and UDE formats, to be developed
-- [UntitledDEPluginPackageRepository](https://github.com/MadLadSquad/UntitledDEPluginPackageRepository) - A repository for plugin packages used by the plugin package manager
+- [UntitledDEPluginPackageRepository](https://github.com/MadLadSquad/UntitledDEPluginPackageRepository) - A repository for plugin packages used by the plugin package manager, to be developed
-- [UntitledDEPluginPackageManager](https://github.com/MadLadSquad/UntitledDEPluginPackageManager) - A package manager for plugins and mods
+- [UntitledDEPluginPackageManager](https://github.com/MadLadSquad/UntitledDEPluginPackageManager) - A package manager for plugins and mods, to be developed
+- [UntitledDesktopBootstrap](https://github.com/MadLadSquad/UntitledDesktopBootstrap) - A collection of scripts that created needed folders and files when first installing UDE, to be developed
+- [UntitledPolkitUtils](https://github.com/MadLadSquad/UntitledPolkitUtils) - A collection of utilities for dealing with [polkit](https://en.wikipedia.org/wiki/Polkit), to be developed
+- [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils) - A collection of utilities for dealing with [dbus](https://en.wikipedia.org/wiki/D-Bus), to be developed

+### UntitledDesktopFlow
+- [UDFApplicationLauncher](https://github.com/MadLadSquad/UDFApplicationLauncher) - An application launcher for UDF, to be developed
+- [UDFPanel](https://github.com/MadLadSquad/UDFPanel) - A desktop panel for UDF, to be developed

 ### Multilingual
 - [Youyin](https://github.com/MadLadSquad/YouyinWeb) - A website for learning how to write Chinese characters and other scripts
 - [YouyinPublicDeckRepository](https://github.com/MadLadSquad/YouyinPublicDeckRepository) - Public deck repository for Youyin
 - [hanzi-writer-data-youyin](https://github.com/MadLadSquad/hanzi-writer-data-youyin) - Monolyth character database for Youyin
-- [hanzi-writer-data-others](https://github.com/MadLadSquad/hanzi-writer-data-others) - Database for non-Chinese and Kana characters for Youyin
+- [hanzi-writer-data-others](https://github.com/MadLadSquad/hanzi-writer-data-others) - Database for non-Chinese and Kana characters for Youyin, to be developed
-- [UntitledFontUtils](https://github.com/MadLadSquad/UntitledFontUtils) - Cross-platform utilities for dealing with system fonts
+- [UntitledFontUtils](https://github.com/MadLadSquad/UntitledFontUtils) - Cross-platform utilities for dealing with system fonts, to be developed
-- [UnttiledKBD](https://github.com/MadLadSquad/UntitledKBD) - A keyboard layout generator for custom layouts, outputs keyboards for Linux, Windows and Android in multiple formats
+- [UntitledKBD](https://github.com/MadLadSquad/UntitledKBD) - A keyboard layout generator for custom layouts, outputs keyboards for Linux, Windows and Android in multiple formats, to be developed
+- [UntitledIBusHandwriting](https://github.com/MadLadSquad/UntitledIBusHandwriting) - A handwriting input method engine for [ibus](https://en.wikipedia.org/wiki/Intelligent_Input_Bus)
+- [UntitledI18N](https://github.com/MadLadSquad/UntitledI18N) - A C and C++ i18n library, to be developed

 ### Libraries and misc applications
 - [MadLadSquadSite](https://github.com/MadLadSquad/MadLadSquadSite) - The site you're looking at right now